UPSC Syllabus 2020 – Prelims, Mains and Interview

 The Civil Services Exam is conducted in three stages.

-It should be noted that though the Union Public Service Commission syllabus for the Civil Service Exam is common for various cadres, it does vary for all the three stages as listed above.
+It should be noted that though the Union Public Service Commission syllabus for the Civil Service Exam is common for various services, it does vary for all the three stages as listed above.
 Besides the first two stages, viz., the Prelims and the Mains assess the capabilities of the candidates as potential Civil Servants in different manner.

 The Prelims makes an assessment of a candidate’s societal and general awareness by means of MCQs.
 Both the General Studies and the CSAT Paper are objective type in nature.